Cheesesteak Skillet

 This post may contain affiliate links which won't change your price but will share some commission.

-One-pan simplicity: Everything cooks in a single skillet, making cleanup easy.
-Fast and easy: Ready in about 20 minutes, making it perfect for busy weeknights.
+Quick and filling: Ready in about 30 minutes, making it ideal for busy weeknights.

 - shaved steak.
 Use pre-shaved store-bought steak or shave your own at home with a slicer.